wp-plugins/book-a-place/trunk/README.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.4.2 =
+* Created cart validation.
+So this disable possibility to checkout an empty cart now.
+* Created an ability to export orders to CSV.
+* Added new placeholders to email templates: event_name, event_start, event_end, scheme_name, order_url.

 = 0.4.1 =
 * Tested plugin with several themes.
 Fixed CSS and Javascript problems.